How to become a franchisee: Steps, questions and tips

 How's the business doing?

 Start by getting a summary of the business, including a report on sales, revenue, and growth.
-You’ll also want to see forecasts and goals, but remember there are no guarantees those numbers will be realistic.
-Now’s also a good time to check the bios of senior management to ensure they’re reputable and experienced.
+You'll also want to see forecasts and goals, but remember there are no guarantees those numbers will be realistic.
+Check the senior management team’s experience and reputation.

 What's the outlook for new franchisees?